 There are a lot of “asks” in life.
 As married adults, our spouses will ask for us to run errands, help fix something, or our opinion on different matters.
-Kids and teenagers are often asked to do homework, to help pick up siblings, help with yard work, to sit still and pay attention or potentially many other things.
-At times, it seems whether we are 8 years old or 88 years old that people are always asking something of us.
-Quite frankly it can get draining even if our true hearts desire is to serve and submit well.
+Kids and teenagers are often asked to do homework, help pick up siblings, help with yard work, sit still and pay attention, or potentially many other things.
+At times, it seems whether we are 8 years old or 88 years old that, people are always asking something of us.
+Quite frankly, it can get draining even if our true heart’s desire is to serve and submit well.

 There are three things I’m fairly consistent in asking kids and students to bring with them to church every week (outside of themselves, of course).

 A friend.
-The local church should always be a safe, fun and exciting place for kids and students to bring their friends.
+The local church should always be a safe, fun, and exciting place for kids and students to bring their friends.
 The big picture is we want to instill into kids and students the importance of building healthy relationships with others.
 Then they/we have an opportunity to share the Gospel with others.
 Also, especially in the next generation, they want to be where their friends are.
-We don’t want to be event-driven, but we do want create environments that foster community.
-Therefore, I will often say or social media things like, “See you Wednesday at 6pm with a friend!”
-Also while promoting an event I will say something like, “This is an incredible thing to bring friends to that may not go to church or are looking for a new church.”
+We don’t want to be event-driven, but we do want to create environments that foster community.
+Therefore, I will often say things like, “See you Wednesday at 6pm with a friend!”
+Also, while promoting an event I will say something like, “This is an incredible thing to bring friends to that may not go to church or are looking for a new church.”

 We don’t want to “ask” just for the sake of asking or sounding like a broken record.
 We have intentional asks because we care about the next generation and their walk with Jesus.